dgtlmoon/changedetection.io-ssl_checker/README.md

 ## Usage

 When creating a watch, select "SSL Certificate Information and Expiry Monitoring" as the processor.
-Enter the domain you want to monitor as the URL.
+Enter the domain or URL you want to monitor.

+The plugin accepts:
+- Simple domain names (e.g., `example.com`)
+- Full URLs with protocols (e.g., `https://example.com/path`)
+- Domains with custom ports (e.g., `example.com:8443` or `https://example.com:8443`)

-The plugin will automatically fetch the SSL certificate information and display it in a structured format.
+The plugin will automatically extract the hostname and port from the input, fetch the SSL certificate information, and display it in a structured format.
 ChangeDetection.io will then track changes to this information over time, alerting you to any modifications.

 This is particularly useful for:
 - Monitoring certificate expiration
 - Detecting unexpected certificate changes
 - Tracking security improvements or regressions
 - Ensuring compliance with security best practices
+- Monitoring certificates on non-standard ports

 ## Requirements